How to Scrape Amazon and Other Large E-Commerce Websites at a Large Scale

 But some people need to set up an in-house team to extract data for many reasons.
 This blog post is for those people who need to understand how to set up and scale an in-house team.

-- The refresh frequency is different for different subcategories.
-Out of 20 subcategories ( from one website) 10 need refresh daily, five need data once in two days, 3 need data once in three days, two need data once a week,
+The refresh frequency is different for different subcategories.
+Out of 20 subcategories (from one website) 10 need refresh daily, five need data once in two days, 3 need data once in three days and two need data once a week.

 Understanding e-commerce data